 There are plenty of points of interest at St Mary Magdalene’s but for me, one of the southeast windows is the most intriguing.
 This window is made up of twelve panes of decorative roundels depicting scenes from the Life of Christ.
 But this isn’t stained glass or painted glass.
 It’s something I have never seen in a church before… glass transfer painting.

 Glass transfer painting became fashionable in the 18th century as the printing industry boomed.

-It involved imparting a print on to a sheet of glass by coating the glass with turpentine, pressing the print flat onto surface of the glass and smoothing with a rolling pin, the glass and with print is allowed to dry near a fire.
-When completely dry, the print is gently rubbed with a wet finger until the paper dissolves and the print ink remains bound in the turpentine varnish to the surface of the glass.
-The print can then be coloured in the oil paints.
+It involved imparting a print on to a sheet of glass by coating the glass with turpentine, pressing the print flat onto the surface of the glass and smoothing with a rolling pin.
+The glass and print were dried near a fire.
+When completely dry, the print was gently rubbed with a wet finger until the paper dissolved and the print ink remained bound in the turpentine varnish to the surface of the glass.
+The print could then be coloured in the oil paints.
 The process was popular with ladies of the aristocracy in the 18th century, when prints were widely available and relatively cheap, and the colouring in required, well … less skill, but achieved attractive results.

 I am most interested in the materials and processes here.
 First, let’s look at how 18th-century ink was made; one of my favourite descriptions comes from Papillon, a French printmaker:

 Place two pints of old nut oil in a kettle up to one third of its depth.
 Boil on a slow fire for two hours.
 Add an onion or bread crust to remove grease.
 Test for threading.
 Put into another pot half pound of turpentine and heat over a small fire.
 It is ready when it powders off a piece of paper dipped into it.
 If oil is new, pour in some turpentine whilst hot.
 Stir with an iron spatula and leave on a fire for a few minutes.

 Linseed, rape, or hemp oils may be used, but these are in decreasing order of quality.